remiroazocar/remiroazocar.github.io/about.md

 ### Research

 <p align="justify">My research is on the interface between statistics and health economics and outcomes research.
-I am working on an assortment of methodological and applied problems ranging over survival analysis, indirect treatment comparison, multi-state modelling and Bayesian data analysis.
-I am also active as a consultant to the pharmaceutical industry on statistical issues arising in health technology appraisal and evidence based medicine.<br/>
+I am working on an assortment of methodological and applied problems ranging over survival analysis, indirect treatment comparison, multi-state modelling and Bayesian data analysis. <br/>
 <br/>
 <i>Interests: Biostatistics, survival analysis, indirect treatment comparison, cost-effectiveness modelling, multi-state modelling, Bayesian statistics, machine learning, oncology</i></p>

+#### Talks and Presentations

+* Predictive-adjusted indirect comparison (PAIC).
+Invited for <a href="http://www.aes.es/jornadas/en/">Jornadas AES 2019</a> (Castilla-La Mancha).
+Slides are <a href="https://remiroazocar.github.io/jornadas_presentation_final.pdf">here</a>.

+### Consultancy

+<p align="justify">I am active as a consultant to the pharmaceutical industry on statistical issues arising in health technology appraisal and evidence based medicine.
+I hold my own limited company but also work part-time for  <a href="https://www.iqvia.com/">IQVIA</a>, where I provide statistical support for submissions to HTA authorities and other clinical projects.</p>

 ### Teaching